Battle of Ideas Festival Audio Archive

 Episodes

-Recorded at the Battle of Ideas festival 2017 on Saturday 28 October at Barbican, London.
+Recorded at the Battle of Ideas festival 2011 on Sunday 30 October at the Royal College of Art, London.

 ORIGINAL INTRODUCTION